 North Carolina State University is strategically located within a 20 miles radius of the University of North Carolina-Chapel Hill and Duke University, homes to two premier medical schools, and the Research Triangle Park, home to the National Institute of Environmental Health Sciences, Hamner Institute for Health Sciences, and the Environmental Protection Agency RTP campus.
 The research Triangle is also home to many biomedical companies forming one of the hottest biomedical research regions in the United States.
 The College of Veterinary Medicine has numerous collaborations with these agencies and universities from which multi-institutional research projects arise and from which to draw world-renowned scientists and students to participate in Combined Degree Program activities and seminars.

 The Curriculum for the DVM and graduate programs will be integrated as much as possible for individual students.
 The timeline outlined below is a template that we expect most students to follow.
-The timeline can be modified to best suit the student’s needs, with approval of the Director of the Combined DVM/PhD Program, the Director of the chosen Graduate Program and the student’s major advisor.
+The timeline can be modified to best suit the student’s needs, with approval of the Director of the Combined DVM/PhD Program, the Director of the CBS Graduate Program, Associate Dean of Academic Affairs, Associate Dean of Research and Graduate Studies, and the student’s major advisor(s).
 We expect most students to complete the program in 7-8 years, but this may vary depending on circumstances.

 Students will enter Year 1 in graduate school to begin taking graduate courses, complete laboratory rotations (2-3), and choose a thesis lab.

 The summer after Year 1 will be spent in their thesis lab doing research

 In Year 2, students will enter the DVM program and complete the first year of the DVM curriculum.

 The summer after Year 2 will be spent in their thesis lab doing research in the Interdisciplinary Biomedical Research (T35) training program.

 In Year 3, students will complete the second year of the DVM curriculum.